23 Household Chores You're Definitely Doing Wrong

 If you're starting with your baseboards and working your way up to your crown molding as you dust, you're only making more work for yourself.
 According to Sean Parry, founder of Neat, a high-end domestic cleaning company based in the United Kingdom, if you want to get your home dust-free, it pays to start at the top and work your way down to the bottom—otherwise, you're simply redistributing dust as you go.

-Mopping all your flooring with the same cleaner
+Mopping all floors with the same cleaner

 Not all cleaning products are created equal—and that's especially true when it comes to preserving the health and appearance of your floors.
 "It is important to know what type of flooring you're working with to avoid streaks and ensure a thorough clean," says Smith.
 "Wood flooring and natural tile is extremely porous and requires more water to dissolve buildup properly, whereas laminate flooring needs very little water or it will streak badly, as all the water just sits on top."